zainkhatri/mcc-genai-guild/BUILD_LOG.md

 **Responsibilities:**
 - Work on the **Model Evaluations** task using `lm-evaluation-harness`.
 - Configure benchmarks and metrics like Accuracy, F1 Score, and Exact Match.
-- Collaborate with Fiza and Zahir to streamline technical tasks.
+- Collaborate with Fiza and Zahir to integrate technical tasks.
 - Work with Atif and Zahir on deploying the leaderboard to Hugging Face Spaces.
 **Key Deliverables:**
 - Evaluation results for each model (GPT-4, o1, Claude, llama 3.1, Gemini 2.0).